 - a slightly enlarged spleen

-A less common symptom of this condition is bleeding, which can occur in the form of:
+In rare cases, the condition can cause bleeding, which may occur in the form of:

 - easy bruising